 Gorges State Park

 Peregrine Falcon nest on the rock face at Devil’s Courthouse.
 The best viewing is from the parking area at Milepost 422.4.
 Northern Saw-whet Owl can reliably be found from Milepost 420 to Milepost 435.
 The stretch of the Parkway from Silvermine Bald at Milepost 421 to Mt.
 Hardy at Milepost 425 includes about 1,200 acres of spruce-fir forest.
-Traveling this section of the Parkway provides opportunities to see Brown Creeper, Magnolia Warbler (during fall migration), Golden-crowned Kinglet, Red Crossbill, Red-breasted Nuthatch and Hermit Thrush.
+Traveling this section of the Parkway provides opportunities to see Brown Creepers, Magnolia Warblers (during fall migration), Golden-crowned Kinglets, Red Crossbill, Red-breasted Nuthatch, and Hermit Thrush.
 Visitors may chance upon an occasional Alder Flycatcher, especially in the area of the View Mt.
 Hardy Overlook.
-Black-throated Green, Black-throated Blue and Canada Warblers, Veery and Winter Wren are breeding species in this area.
-It’s a great spot to go at dusk in spring and listen to Veery and Winter Wrens singing, while waiting for a Northern Saw-whet Owl to start calling.
+Black-throated Green, Black-throated Blue, and Canada Warblers, Veery, and Winter Wren are breeding species in this area.
+It’s a great spot to go at dusk in spring and listen to Veery and Winter Wrens singing while waiting for a Northern Saw-whet Owl to start calling.

 Pink Beds Loop Trail forms a ‘figure-eight’ with the Mountains-to-Sea Trail Alternate Route, which runs across the center.
 The figure-eight may be hiked in either direction.
-The best birding, for targets such as Appalachian Yellow-bellied Sapsucker and Brown Creeper, is right at the bridge over the South Fork Mills River.
-Abundant snags are used here by a variety of woodpeckers, Great Crested Flycatcher, and other cavity nesters.
+The best birding, for targets such as Appalachian Yellow-bellied Sapsuckers and Brown Creepers, is right at the bridge over the South Fork Mills River.
+Abundant snags are used here by a variety of woodpeckers, Great Crested Flycatchers, and other cavity nesters.
 Another good spot is along the northeast section of the trail.